-Embedded systems: Students learn to program microcontrollers at a more basic level by means.
-C programming language This part will not be based on Arduino, but a microprocessor in class "ARM Cortex-M".
-There will also be taught the principle of "real time processes," which, and workshops on the themes.
-The aim of this subject is documentation of work done in the course race in the form of a design report which addresses a topic within the chosen topic that documents how students have used the coding to loose a need.
+Students learn to program microcontrollers at a more basic level by means of C programming language This part will not be based on Arduino, but a microprocessor in class "ARM Cortex-M".
+There will also be taught the principle of real time processes, and workshops on the themes.
+The aim of this subject is documentation of work done in the course in the form of a design report which addresses a topic within the chosen topic that documents how students have used the coding to solve the assignment.

 - Components in electronics (transistors, motor controls, control units etc).

-- Practical programming in terms of mastery of C.
+- Practical programming in terms basic knowledge about C programming.

 - How use of IoT

-- Introduction of relevant electronic tools such as "Arduino" and ARM Cortex-M Other knowledge: Practical project.
-Increased communication ability.
+- Introduction of relevant electronic tools such as "NViDIA Jetson"

 Exercises conducted in collaboration with the teaching assistents and project followed up with individual supervision of the working groups , time and time agreed with the lecturer as needed.
 The course has its own Canvas Page for additional information.